Sustainable youth ministries fail all the time; they thrive in a culture of experimentation, innovation and creativity.

 Here are 10 things youth pastors do to develop health in their youth groups:

-- They respect their senior pastor.
+They respect their senior pastor.
 Many of the youth pastors whom I have worked with and who have healthy youth ministries had a remarkable relationship with their senior pastor.
 Having a great relationship with your senior pastor means the senior pastor is invested in your youth ministry.
 Trust is only given when there is a relationship.
-If your senior pastor knows you value his/her ideas, suggestions and feedback, he/she will be more apt to casting vision to the church, letting them know why and how they need to invest in the students of the church.
+If your senior pastor knows you value his or her ideas, suggestions and feedback, he or she will be more apt to cast vision to the church, letting them know why and how they need to invest in the students of the church.

 Henry Ford said:

 “Anyone who stops learning is old, whether at 20 or 80.
 Anyone who keeps learning stays young.
 The greatest thing in life is to keep your mind young.”